 Almost all boys enter Eton at age 13 and stay for five years.
 However, in some years a small number of students may be admitted at 16 or just 17, to study here for two years.
 It is a school rule that they must be under 19 at the start of their last summer term at Eton.

-Sixth Form students normally take four AS-level subjects for examination at age 17, followed by three or four subjects at A2 or Pre-U level in the second year.
+Sixth Form students normally study four A level subjects in year 12 (C block), and continue with three or four subjects at A level or Pre-U level in year 13 (B block).
 For details of the curriculum, please see the section headed “The Specialist Years” in the Further Information section of the Prospectus.

-There will be up to four fee-paying places in September 2014.
-Candidates are asked to apply by 1st November 2013.
-Short-listed candidates will be notified in January and will be asked to come to Eton for interviews and assessment in the first week of February 2014.
-The application procedure is given below :
+There may be up to four fee-paying places in September 2017.
+The Sixth Form fee paying application form is available to download from early September until the deadline of 1 December 2016.
+Short-listed candidates will be notified in January and will be asked to come to Eton for interviews and assessment in early February 2017.

 Eton College, Windsor, Berkshire SL4 6DB.